 Are you finishing a design degree or about to take the leap into your first internship?
 Stay tuned!
 We’ve put together this handy blog post just for you, with hints and tips.
 Remember that these are personal opinions and other studios or individuals may think differently!
 We’ll delve into four topics: your portfolio and CV, the use of email, the interview and internships.

 What’s the choice for your portfolio or CV?
 Print or digital?
 Our advice is to go for digital and have a website.

 Keep your portfolio clean and minimal.
-Make it all about the projects with well composed images of your top work.
+Make it all about the projects with well-composed images of your top work.
 Avoid unnecessary graphics that distract from the work you’re trying to show off.
-We recommend between 6–8 projects.
+We recommend between six and eight projects.
 If you don’t have enough projects or aren’t happy with your portfolio then create more projects with your own brief.